List of Miracleman characters: Fictional character biography

 The product of the second iteration of Project Zarathustra, Big Ben was created in 1968, using an unknown subject.
-While the project resulted in enhanced strength and flight capability without Gargunza's input the result was nowhere near as powerful as the Miracleman Family; mote crucially poor understanding of the para-reality programming drove Big Ben to insanity.
+While the project resulted in enhanced strength and flight capability without Gargunza's input the result was nowhere near as powerful as the Miracleman Family; due to their crucially poor understanding of the para-reality programming, it drove Big Ben to insanity.
 Despite these shortcomings, Big Ben was at least controllable and was retained by Spookshow as part of Sir Dennis Archer's hope to recoup some of the project's funding.
 Big Ben's programming convinced him he was a member of the Bulldog Brigade, a patriotic British superteam that featured the likes of Jack Ketch and Owlwoman.
 In the para-reality simulations he also allied with Doc Thunderbolt, and fought the likes of Menace!, the Crimson Finger, the Sponge, Dr. Panic and his Phantom Robot and Phineas Fiske, the creature with the cobalt brain.

 When Miracleman and Cream locate the Project Zarathustra bunker, Archer used Big Ben as a last line of defence, telling him the former was actually a Communist supervillain called Major Molotov.
 Miracleman is perplexed by the resulting confrontation, instantly recognising his opponent is neither a physical threat or in his right mind, though he eventually bats Big Ben aside out of irritation.
 Despite his injuries, Big Ben is able to stagger into the bunker and witness the truth of his creation.
 Big Ben is later recovered by Spookshow, believing that the evidence of his creation was merely a ploy by Molotov and that he was able to fight a successful delaying action, oblivious that he is being returned to an asylum rather than collected by his grateful team-mates.

 Big Ben is initially undetected by the Qys as he does not appear to use infra-space, but his mental condition is initially too severe for recovery.
 However, after Miracleman comes to power he works with the Qys to dovetail Big Ben's perceptions with reality until he is able to return to society.
 He decides to take on the identity of British Bulldog and joins the other superhumans at Olympus, and becomes a respected hero.